mcibique/vue-testing-examples/README.md

 });
 ```

-Getters are little bit tougher and they completely resist any attempt to override them.
-Getters are unfortunately configured as non-configurable when store is created.
+Getters are a little bit tougher and they completely resist any attempt to override them.
+Getters are unfortunately configured as non-configurable when the store is created.
 That means attempts like these won't help us:

 ```js
 beforeEach(function () {